versionone/openAgile/VersionOne/Artifacts/KanbanBoard.md

 ## Thoughts

-* Can we assume unprioritized means `Needs Review`?
 * Are some issues just tasks?
 How does a task fit with spec, code, and test?
 For example, Issue #27 on Three Amigos.
 * There's a conflict for some items that are currently coded but not tested.
 Issue #7 and #47 both have "Needs Test Spec".
 Does this indicate a flaw in the workflow?
 Or just a consequence of retro-actively applying the workflow?
 In other words, does speced mean a Test Spec (steps to reproduce and an error message)?
 * For readability, is it better to have entry or exit criteria?